MuhammadMuazen/pdf-pages-counter/README.md

 # pdf-pages-counter
-This is a python simple python scripts that counts the sum of pages number in a certain directory
+This is a  simple python scripts that counts the sum of pages number in a certain directory
+#Requirments
+pip install pycryptodome
+pip install PyPDF2